Crio-Bytes/System-Design/Traffic Cop - Learn Load Balancer using HAProxy/README.md

 - Monitoring load balancer metrics provides you with insight into how your system is performing.
 - The load balancer can tell you how many clients are accessing your services and how long it’s taking your service to respond to these requests.
 - By monitoring these metrics, you will be able to immediately determine if there is an operational problem that affects your web services.
-- When there is a critical production issue, you need to be aware and respond immediately to contain the damage and reduce impact on customers.
-Since the load balancer is always checking the health of a service, it can inform you of potential issues in your service before they overwhelm your system.
+- Since the load balancer is always checking the health of a service, it can inform you of potential issues in your service before they overwhelm your system.

-- If you just released a new version of your service and the error count suddenly increases, you can perform a rollback before your customers know there’s an issue.
-- Additionally, this information can help you quantify customer growth and gives you a baseline or benchmark for system performance.
-It enables you to monitor traffic patterns and provides you with insight into the time of day your system is used and respond to spikes in demand so you can provision capacity appropriately.
+- It enables you to monitor traffic patterns and provides you with insight into the time of day your system is used and respond to spikes in demand so you can provision capacity appropriately.

 >Comment out the lines after `#> listen- combine both backend and frontend (Optional)` to enable statistics page.
 -  Head to the browser and type `localhost:83` to view stats page.
-- Check around the stats page by making requests to localhost:3000 or killing and re-spawning the server.
+- Play around with the stats page by making requests to localhost:3000 or killing and re-spawning the server.
 The realtime data will be reflected on the stats page.

 ## Mega-Challenge:-
 > Try out load balancing with actual cloud instances of server from AWS, GCP whichever you prefer.